 Slow: This strategy will place the minimum bid, as the auction is drawing to a close -- within the last 10 seconds.
 If someone else bids then BidBud will wait until the auction is closing again, and place another bid.
 The price of the item will go up very slowly, however, the end time is drawn out longer than with other strategies.

 Adaptive: This strategy adapts depending on the situation.
 If it's up against an autobid it'll bid quickly until it's beating the autobid.
-If it's not up against an autobid then it'll bid very slowly, like the slow strategy above.
+If it's not up against an autobid then it'll bid more slowly, and unpredictably.
+It'll also hold back if others are engaged in a bidding war as that just tends to drive the price up.

 Blocking: This strategy will use advanced tactics to block other traders from bidding.
 Using this strategy, it's impossible for anyone else to place a normal, minimum bid against you, because BidBud will continuously place an autobid that's one increment higher than the leading bid.
 If someone wants to win they'll have to bid higher than the minimum.
 Note: this strategy will probably generate a lot of emails from TradeMe -- one for each autobid that is equaled.
 Unfortunately there's no way to disable these.

 It's up to you to determine your favourite strategy.
 Slow is good for making the price to go up extremely slowly, but bear in mind that it can unnecessarily extend the auction by bidding slowly against an autobid.
+It's also more susceptible to not getting the bid through due to delays at Trade Me's end.
 Blocking is great to take control of the auction, it's extremely agressive and the auction will finish quickly, just be sure to realise it might look like you're bidding against yourself.
 Adaptive is right in the middle, it'll bore manual bidders to tears but it won't waste time against autobids.
 The fast strategy is very simple and needs no further explanation.
+If you're not sure, just choose fast as it's probably very similar to what you're used to on Trade Me.

 All bidding strategies activate exactly two minutes before the auction ends, and you can choose your default strategy in your account settings.